 - Contestants and judges can protest a speech based on originality if they believe a speech is less than 75% original.
-A protest can be presented to either you as Contest Chair or to the Chief Judge. - If there is a protest and they happen very rarely start by calling a "time out" at the contest, ask people to take a short break while you consult with the Chief Judge.
+A protest can be presented to either you as Contest Chair or to the Chief Judge. - If there is a protest they're rare, but they happen start by calling a "time out" at the contest, asking people to take a short break while you consult with the Chief Judge.
 Do not explain to the audience why. - The Chief Judge will then assemble the judges, talk to the contestant, and then the judges vote on whether to disqualify the contestant.
 You'll just have to fill time as best you can (District announcements, an impromptu educational session, etc.). - Once you have announced the winners of the contest, results are final and cannot be protested.
-In the case of eligibility, a contestant is disqualified immediately, even if it happens after the contest.
+If it's a case of eligibility, and the contestant is found to not be eligible, the contestant is disqualified immediately and may not advance, even if it happens after the contest.
+He or she is then replaced by the next best contestant.